vinayakmathur/spotify_ETL/README.md

   <li> Load </li>
   <p>Next up is the load where loading of data getting from spotify APIs to the database it can be RDBMS or NoSQL here I used MongoDB database which is one of the NoSQL database. </p>
   </ul>

+  <p>In the end I want to conclude that this was my first data engineering project which was simple ETL project I will try to make more awsome projects in the future </p>